Origin of the large topological Hall effect in the EuCd$_2$Sb$_2$ antiferromagnet: Hall resistivity

-where $\rho_{xy}^{\rm o}=R_{\rm H}H$ is the ordinary Hall resistivity, $\rho_{xy}^{\rm CA}=S_{\rm H}\rho_{xx}^{2}M$ is the conventional anomalous Hall resistivity, and $\rho_{xy}^{\rm T}$ is topological Hall effect contribution.
-Here $S_{\rm H}$ and $R_{\rm H}$ are anomalous Hall and ordinary Hall coefficients, respectively.
-The slope of the magnetic field dependence of ordinary Hall contribution, $R_{\mathrm H}H$, defines the carrier concentration: $n_{\rm H}=1/eR_{\rm H}$.
 The observed positive ordinary Hall coefficient indicates that holes are the majority charge carriers.
+Given the fact that the $M(H)$ tends to saturate in magnetic field of about 3.1\,T for $\mathbf{H}\parallel\,c$–axis, it is reasonable to use the slope of linear $\rho_{xy}(H)$ from the high magnetic field region to calculate $R_{\rm H}$.
+The carrier concentration at different temperatures is provided in Table~\ref{regions}.
 The carrier concentration in EuCd$_2$Sb$_2$ is very modestly affected by temperature.
 At $T=2$\,K, $n_{\rm H}=2.34\times10^{19}\text{cm}^{-3}$.
-It is larger by only 5\% at $T=100$\,K, indicating that the Fermi surface almost does not change with temperature (the details of determination and the carrier concentration at different temperatures are provided in the Supplemental Material \cite{SupM}).
+It is larger by only 5\% at $T=100$\,K, indicating that the Fermi surface almost does not change with temperature.
 Previously reported $n_{\rm H}$ for EuCd$_2$Sb$_2$ at 2\,K was $2.5\times10^{19}$\,cm$^{-3}$ \cite{Su2020}, which is very close to the value we obtained, indicating similar electronic structure of samples.
-The anomalous coefficient $S_{\rm H}$ was obtained from the data measured in the high magnetic field region, as described in the Supplemental Material \cite{SupM}.